Sequential stub matching for uniform generation of directed graphs with a given degree sequence: Sequential stub matching

 and adds it to $E$, where the residual in-degree $\hat{d}_i^-$ (respectively residual out-degree $\hat{d}_i^+$) of vertex $i$ is the number of unmatched in-stubs (out-stubs) of this vertex and $E$ the set of edges constructed so far.
-When for all pairs $i,j \in \V$ with $\hat{d}_i^+ >0$ and $\hat{d}_j^->0$ there holds $i=j$ or $(i,j) \in E$, no edge can be added to $\E$ and the algorithm terminates.
+If for all pairs $i,j \in \V$ with $\hat{d}_i^+ >0$ and $\hat{d}_j^->0$ it happens that either $i=j$ or $(i,j) \in E$, no edge can be added to $\E$ and the algorithm terminates.
 If the algorithm terminates before $m$ edges have been added to $E$, it has failed to construct a simple graph obeying the desired degree sequence and outputs a \emph{failure}.
-If the algorithm terminates with $|E|=m$, it returns a simple graph that obeys the degree sequence $\dd$.
-In this case the algorithm also computes the total probability $P$ of constructing the instance of $\graph$ in the order it has been constructed.
+If the algorithm terminates with $|E|=m$, it returns a simple graph that obeys the degree sequence $\dd$ by construction.
+In this case the algorithm also computes the total probability $P$ of constructing the instance of $\graph$ in the given order of edge placement.
 We will show that asymptotically each ordering of a set of $m$ edges is generated with the same probability.
 Hence, the probability that the algorithm generates digraph $\graph$ is asymptotically $m!P$.
 We will also show that each digraph is generated within a factor of $1\pm o(1)$ of uniformity, and therefore $N=\frac{1}{m!P}$ is an approximation to the number of simple digraphs obeying the degree sequence.
 The value of $N$ is also returned by the algorithm if it successfully terminates.
 To make these statements more precise, let us consider \emph{degree progression} $\{\dd_n\}_{n\in \mathbb N}$, that is a sequence of degree sequences indexed by the number of vertices $n$.
 The algorithm has the following favourable properties. \begin{Theorem} Let all degree sequences in $\{\dd_n\}_{n\in \mathbb N}$ are graphical and such that for some $\tau >0$, the maximum degree $d_{\max,n} = \mathcal{O}\left(m^{1/4 - \tau}\right)$, where $m$ is the number of edges in $\dd_n$.
-Then Algorithm \ref{alg:A} applied to $\dd_n$ terminates successfully with probability $1 - o(1)$ and has an expected runtime of $\mathcal{O}\left(md_{\max}\right)$.
-Furthermore, the output graph $G_{\dd_n}$ is generated with a probability within factor $1 \pm o(1)$ of uniformity. \end{Theorem} The remainder of this work covers the proof of Theorem \ref{thm:procedure_A}, which is split into three parts discussing the uniformity of the generated digraphs, the failure probability of the algorithm and its runtime.
+Then Algorithm \ref{alg:A} applied to $\dd_n$ terminates successfully with probability $1 - o(1)$ and has an expected runtime of $\mathcal{O}\left(m\right)$. \end{Theorem} \begin{Theorem} Let $\dd$ be a graphical degree sequence with maximum degree $d_{\max} = \mathcal{O}\left(m^{1/4 -\tau}\right)$ for some $\tau > 0$.
+Let $\graph$ be a random simple graph obeying this degree sequence.
+Then Algorithm \ref{alg:A} generates $\graph$ with probability